stellawang196/FinRL_Contest_2025_Starter_Kit/Task_2_FinRL_AlphaSeek_Crypto/README.md

 Please provide a readme that describes your submission and explains important things to note when running it so that we can ensure we run your submission as it was intended.

-1. You are free to apply any method for ensemble learning and factor mining.
+1. You are free to apply any method for factor mining and ensemble learning.
 We strongly encourage innovation in both areas, especially in designing your own factor mining approach.
 (For example, You can add new agents, use different ensemble algorithms, create novel factors, adjust hyperparameters, etc.) The code provided is just to help get started.

-2. You are not required to stick to the 8 features we provide.
+2. You are not required to stick to the factors selection we provide.
 But for evaluation purpose, please make sure that your new technical factors, if any, can be calculated based on the unseen data.
 Please include this code and state clearly in readme.

 3. We will use the provided environment to evaluate.
-So it is not encouraged to change the existing parameters in the environment.
+So it is not encouraged to change the basic existing parameters in the environment.
 However, you can fully utilize the environment settings and the massively parallel simulation.

 4. To encourage innovation, if you want to add new mechanisms or use the unused settings (e.g. short sell, different voting mechanisms for the ensemble) in the environment, please also submit your environment, ensure it works with your agent for evaluation, and describe the new changes in the readme.